mark-akturatech/archon-c64/README.md

 Additional documentation is provided in the following files:

 - [TERMINOLOGY.md](TERMINOLOGY.md) for a list of terms used within labels and source code comments.
-- [INTERESTING.md](INTERESTING.md) for interesting insights and funcitonality derived from the source code.
+- [INTERESTING.md](INTERESTING.md) for interesting insights and functionality derived from the source code.
-- [Mapping the C64](http://unusedino.de/ec64/technical/project64/mapping_c64.html) for extensive documentation on various C64 memory addresses and kernal fucntionality.
+- [Mapping the C64](http://unusedino.de/ec64/technical/project64/mapping_c64.html) for extensive documentation on various C64 memory addresses and kernal functionality.

 ## Development Environment